 Winter, and/or cloudy or hazy days - when the extra power is needed the most.

 There are a few non-digital (that is, linear) MPPT's charge controls around.
 These are much easier and cheaper to build and design than the digital ones.
 They do improve efficiency somewhat, but overall the efficiency can vary a lot - and we have seen a few lose their "tracking point" and actually get worse.
-That can happen occasionally if a cloud passed over the panel - the linear circuit searches for the next best point, but then gets too far out on the deep end to find it again when the sun comes out.
-Thankfully, not many of these around any more.
+That can happen occasionally if a cloud passed over the panel - the linear circuit searches for the next best point but then gets too far out on the deep end to find it again when the sun comes out.
+Thankfully, not many of these around anymore.

 The power point tracker (and all DC to DC converters) operates by taking the DC input current, changing it to AC, running through a transformer (usually a toroid, a doughnut looking transformer), and then rectifying it back to DC, followed by the output regulator.
 In most DC to DC converters, this is strictly an electronic process - no real smarts are involved except for some regulation of the output voltage.
 Charge controllers for solar panels need a lot more smarts as light and temperature conditions vary continuously all day long, and battery voltage changes.

 All recent models of digital MPPT controllers available are microprocessor controlled.
 They know when to adjust the output that it is being sent to the battery, and they actually shut down for a few microseconds and "look" at the solar panel and battery and make any needed adjustments.
-Although not really new (the Australian company AERL had some as early as 1985), it has been only recently that electronic microprocessors have become cheap enough to be cost effective in smaller systems (less than 1 KW of panel).
+Although not really new (the Australian company AERL had some as early as 1985), it has been only recently that electronic microprocessors have become cheap enough to be cost-effective in smaller systems (less than 1 KW of the panel).
 MPPT charge controls are now manufactured by several companies, such as Outback Power, Xantrex XW-SCC, Blue Sky Energy, Apollo Solar, Midnite Solar, Morningstar and a few others.